Keeper-Security/Commander/README.md

 * l (list): Displays the Record UID, Folder and Title for all records.

-* s (search): search across all record data and display the Record UID, Folder and Title for matching records.
+* s (search): Searches across all record data and display the Record UID, Folder and Title for matching records.

-* g (get): displays the full record details for a specified Record UID.
+* g (get): Displays the full record details for a specified Record UID.
 The Record UID can be determined by looking at the response from the "l" or "s" commands.

-* r (rotate): rotates the password field of a specified Keeper record.
+* r (rotate): Rotates the password field of a specified Keeper record.
 The new password generated is by default set to a very strong 64-byte ASCII-based string.
 The previous password is also backed up and stored as a custom field in the record, saved with the timestamp of the change.

-* b (batch rotate): search across all record data and rotate the password for matching records.
+* b (batch rotate): Searches across all record data and rotate the password for matching records.

 The Record UID is a unique identifier for every record in your Keeper vault.
 This is used for deep linking and also for password rotation as described below.
 The search/list/get commands can be used to look up the Record UID when setting up a password rotation scheduler.